Communities for Children Facilitating Partners Evidence-based programme profiles

 Parents under Pressure

-Intensive home-visiting, case-management model programme designed for families where there are multiple issues that impact on family functioning such as depression, anxiety, substance misuse, family violence, financial stress, and where there is a high risk of child maltreatment.
-Cognitive mindfulness techniques are used to improve family functioning, develop secure parent/child attachments, increase parental capacity, and promote a positive, nurturing environment.
-Programme is tailored to suit the needs of each family.
+Individualised home-visiting, case-management program designed for families where there are multiple issues that impact on family functioning such as depression, anxiety, substance misuse, family violence, financial stress, and where there is a high risk of child maltreatment.
+Mindfulness techniques are used to improve parental emotional regulation.
+These, combined with emotional availability constructs, are used to support or enhance the carer/parent-child relationship to promote a nurturing environment and thus improve child self-regulation.
+The PuP program is individualised to suit the needs of each family with supporting materials to help put PuP into practice.

 |Evaluation and effectiveness|